DriftwoodPalace/Dragon-Portfolio/backtest.md

 Lets backtest the portfolio!
 All my code and data is available at my [Github page](https://github.com/DriftwoodPalace/Dragon-Portfolio/tree/main/code).
 As data for some of the funds are limited, I've had to make some changes to the portfolio for the backtest.
 The changes I've made, compared to the portfolio I'm planning to implement are the following:

-* "SPDR MSCI World UCITS ETF" changed to "MSCI World, net total return"
+* "SPDR MSCI World UCITS ETF" changed to 80% "MSCI World, net total return".
-* "Lyxor MSCI Emerging Markets ex China UCITS ETF" changed to (MSCI Emerging markets, net total return)
+* My emerging market crisis strategy changed to 20% "MSCI Emerging markets, net total return".
 * "iShares $ Treasury Bond 20+yr UCITS ETF" changed to "iShares 20+ Year Treasury Bond ETF (TLT)".
+* US 10 year treasuries swapped for EM-bonds as representation of the EM crisis strategy.
+Should probably do a new test with 10y yields.
+But the 4,5% weight shouldn't do much to the portfolio.
 * "iShares Global Corporate Bond EUR Hedged UCITS ETF" changed to "Barclays global Corp" (that it is tracking).
 * "WisdomTree Physical Swiss Gold (GZUR)" changed to "SPDR Gold Shares (GLD)".
 * Changed weighting in the Commodity trend bucket so "Lynx" carries 75% of that weight and "SEB Asset Selection C SEK - Lux" 25%.